Chapters

 3. Trade Entry.
 Block Trades must be submitted via web platform, where both approved Participants must confirm the Block Trades, specifying the identical Expiry(s) to be traded, the quantity and price, and the buyer and seller.

 4. Modification and Cancelation.
-Block Trades submitted during the Exchange's Trading Hours, and up to fifteen (15) minutes thereafter, are subject to immediate confirmation by the Exchange and may not be modified or cancelled.
+Block Trades submitted during the Exchange's Market Hours, and up to fifteen (15) minutes thereafter, are subject to immediate confirmation by the Exchange and may not be modified or cancelled.
 If erroneous information has been submitted as part of a Block Trade, the Exchange should be notified as soon as the error is detected.
-If appropriate, the Exchange will facilitate the modification of the trade on a discretionary basis; any trade modification the Exchange agrees to submit to the Clearinghouse will be done during normal Trading Hours.
+If appropriate, the Exchange will facilitate the modification of the trade on a discretionary basis; any trade modification the Exchange agrees to submit to the Clearinghouse will be done during normal Market Hours.

 5. Risk Limit Validation and Clearing.
 All Block Trades will be subject to the Exchange's risk controls.
 Upon verification, the Block Trade will be submitted to the Clearinghouse for novation.
 The Exchange will make available, via a web interface, confirmation that the Block Trade has been accepted.